"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 The Hendrix/Youngblood sessions

 Apart from the two Youngblood singles above, Lonnie and Jimi recorded a number of instrumental backing tracks which were destined to receive vocals from up and coming R'n'B singers.
 Billy Lamont's "Sweet Thang" used such a backing track and it also turned up on singles by other artists.
-The backing track was later recyled in the 70s as the instrumental "Wipe The Sweat" in various versions (there were often many different takes) one of which features some very good solo playing from Jimmy.
+The backing track itself appeared with its original title "Wipe The Sweat" in various versions (there were often many different takes) one of which features some very good solo playing from Jimmy.
 There is a second mix/version "Wipe The Sweat Part II" with some vocal and sax overdubs from Youngblood and also a "Wipe The Sweat Part III" which features a rap vocal from Jimmy!

 Another instrumental track titled "Under The Table" was used for The Icemen's "I Wonder What It Takes".
 Later, the instrumental track of "Under The Table" received Youngblood sax and some guitar overdubs in the 70s.